darkorsa/cordo/README.md

 ### OAuth2

-OAuth2 authorization method is ready to use.
-Endpoints for token generation and token refresh are located at `system/Module/Auth/UI/Http/Route/AuthRoutes.php`.
+OAuth2 authorization is shipped with *Users* module and is ready to use.
+Endpoints for token generation and token refresh are located at `app/Users/UI/Http/Route/OAuthRoutes.php`.
 Default Client ID is *Cordo*.

-General OAuth2 configuration is performed in bootstrap file: `bootstrap/oauth.php`.
+General OAuth2 configuration is performed during *Users* initialization at: `app/Users/UsersInit.php`.

-If you'd like change default credentials check behavior you can do it here: `app/Users/UI/Http/Auth/OAuth2UserCredentials.php`.
+If you'd like to change default credentials check behavior you can do it here: `app/Users/UI/Http/Auth/OAuth2UserCredentials.php`.

 ### ACL